ollyhayes/Colmak-Vim/README.md

 | next search |  n  |      k      |
 | insert mode |  i  |      l      |

-For bugs that appear to come from these remappings (I don't use all the features myself so there's a good change I miss something), feel free to open an [issue](https://github.com/ollyhayes/Colemak-Vim/issues/new/choose) in this repository.
+For bugs that appear to come from these remappings (I don't use all the features myself so there's a good chance I miss something), feel free to open an [issue](https://github.com/ollyhayes/Colemak-Vim/issues/new/choose) in this repository.
 Or even better, a pull request.

 Check out the "Files changed" tab here to see how I did this: [github.com/VSCodeVim/Vim/compare/master...ollyhayes:master](https://github.com/VSCodeVim/Vim/compare/master...ollyhayes:master).